Show contents

 Mind the following features on creating a modeling problem and working with it:

-To work with a modeling problem by Fore language, use the IMsproblem interface.
+The IMsproblem interface is used to work with a modeling problem using the Fore language.
 Using methods and properties of this interface the user can set up problem parameters and calculate it.

 To work with a modeling problem, the user need to set the calculated metamodel (the IMsproblem.MetaModel property) and determine problem type (the IMsproblem.Details property).
 Problem calculation options mostly depend on selected problem type.
 All problem types are based on the IMsproblemDetails interface which sets forecasting period and sample period of a problem.
 To work with a specific problem type, the user needs to use one of the child interfaces of IMsproblemDetails: